 What fruits can German Shepherds not eat?

-Grapes, raisins ,green tomatoes, and stone fruits including cherries, peaches, and plums can be harmful to German Shepherds if consumed.
+Avoid grapes, raisins, green tomatoes, and stone fruits like cherries, peaches, and plums.
+These can be toxic to dogs.

 What are the side effects of blueberries for dogs?